-- some medicines used to prevent pregnancy such as oral contraceptives, as they may stop working - some medicines used for heart problems such as digoxin - some medicines used to thin the blood such as warfarin.
+- Some medicines used to prevent pregnancy such as oral contraceptives, as they may stop working. - Some medicines used for heart problems such as digoxin. - Some medicines used to thin the blood such as warfarin. - Some medicines used to decrease high cholesterol level called statins.

-Pregnancy, breast-feeding and contraception - information for women and men
+Pregnancy, breast-feeding and contraception information for women and men